ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 * The **kind** of parameter it is, choosing from either "Simple" or "Hidden" (required).

 Depending on whether you select that this is a "Simple" or "Hidden" parameter the screen will be adapted to request its value.
-Selecting "Simple" means that this is a simple text value that can entered and displayed as-is.
+Selecting "Simple" means that this is a simple text value that can be entered and displayed as-is.
 In this case the screen will adapt to request additionally the parameter's **value** (required)

 .. figure:: ../screenshots/admin_domains_domain_create_parameter_simple.PNG